 The MPCC’s recommendations, contained in its Interim and Final Reports, are not binding on the CAF and the DND.
 However, such recommendations do provide the Military Police with the opportunity to improve its operations and further enhance transparency and accountability.

 See sub-sections vi) and vii) for detailed information about the conduct and interference complaints processes.

 The CAF MP Branch was formed in 1968 with the unification of the CAF.
 MP members were allocated to the Army, Navy and Air Force.
 The stated Mission of the CAF MP is to contribute to the effectiveness and readiness of the CAF and the DND through the provision of professional police, security and operational support services worldwide.

-The MP Branch is comprised of 2,000 plus personnel: 650 reservists and 1,400 sworn, credentialed members (officers and non-commissioned members).
-Credentialed members are those members who are entitled to be in possession of an MP badge and identification card and thus peace officers by virtue of the Queen’s Regulations and Orders, article 22.02, NDA s.
-156 and Criminal Code s.
-2.
+The MP Branch is comprised of 1926 personnel: 405 reservists and 1,521 sworn, credentialed members (officers and non-commissioned members).
+Credentialed members are those members who are entitled to be in possession of an MP badge and identification card and thus peace officers by virtue of article 22.02, of the Queen’s Regulations and Orders, s.
+156 of the NDA and s.
+2 of the Criminal Code of Canada.

 The MP exercise jurisdiction within the CAF over both DND employees and civilians on DND property.
 The MP form an integral part of the military justice system in much the same way as civilian police act within the civilian criminal justice system.
 MP routinely train and work with their civilian counterparts in the provision of police and security services to the CAF and the DND.